infecsean/Obsidian-Cloud/School Notes/DP English LL/paper 2 outline.md

 ---
 ## To what extent do the form and content of two works you have studied reflect the time and place in which they were written?
 ### Introduction
-- State claim or argument (might just be the answer to question).
-Through the presentation of different narratives, style, and context,
+- The form and content usually reveal the cultural context both within the story and historical setting.
+Through the presentation of different narratives, style, and content, authors are able to convey their personality and context through their work.
 - Introduce the authors
 - lead into the general ideas you gon talk about in the essay (what the authors used)